Diet & Weight Loss

 Look beyond the beans

 We all know that beans cause gas, but did you know that kale, cauliflower, and broccoli contain the same gas-inducing compound, called raffinose?
 Because our bodies are unable to completely digest naturally occurring raffinose, the bacteria in the colon ferment it, creates stinky methane, and causes bloating.
 You should not eliminate these veggies from your diet since their nutritional benefits far outweigh the bloating drawbacks, but you can take Beano or Bean-zyme (they contain an enzyme that helps break down raffinose) before you’re about to consume any of them.
-Check out these convincing reasons beans help with weight loss.
+Follow these 23 tricks to flatten your belly without a lick of exercise!

 Switch out processed soy